ethorhil/private-writes/Private Transfers/Phase A - Discovery & Landscape Mapping/01_Report/7 Ecosystem and Deployment Landscape.md

 - See all **seven patterns** at once.
 - Understand how they relate in terms of **state model, DA model, and trust assumptions**.

-The taxonomy diagram is intentionally **non-prescriptive**: it does not rank patterns or indicate which are “better”; it simply fixes a **shared map** of the design space used by all other sections (pattern cards, comparison table, problem radar).

 ![[Pasted image 20251203103357.png]]

 ---